BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 ## Support ##
 Additional details regarding the BrainSuite BIDS App and its usage can be found on [the BrainSuite website BIDS page](https://brainsuite.org/BIDS/).
 Please submit any questions or comments as issues on our [BrainSuite BIDS App GitHub repository](https://github.com/bids-apps/BrainSuite/).

-## Source Code ##
-The source code for the BrainSuite BIDS App is publicly available and is located at [https://github.com/bids-apps/BrainSuite/](https://github.com/bids-apps/BrainSuite/).
-Additionally, our BrainSuite BIDS App images are available as a Docker image on [DockerHub](https://hub.docker.com/r/bids/brainsuite/) and as a Singularity image on our [website](http://brainsuite.org/data/sif/bids_brainsuite_v23a.simg).

 ## Citation for AOMIC-PIOP2 Dataset ##
 Citation for the complete AOMIC-PIOP2 dataset: